kkilobyte/ditch-cros/readme.md

 12. On newui boards like `dedede` and `nissa`, they will have their *shim keys rolled*, meaning all the old shims with old keys will never boot, and the new shims with new keys now have rootfs verification, meaning shim-based Linux enviroments like TerraOS and Shimboot will *NOT* work unless the verification is bypassed and new shims are found.
 13. Shimboot's selector is kinda ugly and very minimal.
 No TUI business, just a CLI to select the number that corresponds to your boot device.
 ## Libreboot
-1. Only available on "`nyan`" and "`gru`" boards.
+1. Only supported on "`nyan`" and "`gru`" boards.
 Both of these boards are not found on [cros.tech](https://cros.tech) or [chromiumdash](https://chromiumdash.appspot.com), however devices that are referenced to, such as [`gru kevin`](https://cros.tech/device/kevin/) exists on cros.tech, however without a board name.
 2. Requires WP to be OFF.
 3. Must be unenrolled.
 4. Horrible Linux distro support.